MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If you're using Office for Mac, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).

+If you're using shared computers or Virtual Desktop Infrastructure (VDI), see [Shared computer and VDI environments with Microsoft Teams](#shared-computer-and-vdi-environments-with-microsoft-teams).

 ## When will Microsoft Teams start being included with new installations of Office 365 ProPlus?